YumineYue/Codelab3_Codelab333/src/README.md

 - None

 ## License
-This project is licensed under the MIT License - see the [LICENSE]file for details
+This project is licensed under the MIT License - see the file for details